Go to Content Go to Navigation Go to Navigation Go to Site Search Homepage

 • In 2011, The Planned Parenthood Trust of San Antonio and South Central Texas changes its name to the Planned Parenthood Trust of South Texas to reflect its new geographic scope.

-• On January 1, 2014 the Planned Parenthood Trust of South Texas changes its name is Planned Parenthood South Texas.
+• On January 1, 2014 the Planned Parenthood Trust of South Texas changes its name to Planned Parenthood South Texas.

 • In the summer of 2015, PPST opens a surgery center in the heart of the South Texas Medical Center in San Antonio.
 The facility is also home to a PP family planning clinic and central offices.

 • In 2017, we purchased and opened a health center at 920 San Pedro.
-In February of 2019, we opened a second health center at that location that provides abortion care.
+In February of 2019, we opened a second health center at that location that provided abortion care.

 • In December of 2020, we moved our Southeast location to 7022 S New Braunfels Ave.